 This course is designed to strengthen the student's accounting ability.
-It covers receivables and temporary investments, inventories, plant and intangible assets, payroll and payroll taxes.
+It covers receivables and temporary investments, cash control, inventories, plant and intangible assets, payroll and payroll taxes, and contingent liabilities.
 (Co/Prerequisite: ACCC101)

 ACCC103 Fundamentals of Accounting

 This course introduces the student to basic accounting principles - the accounting cycle, financial statements, subsidiary ledgers, banking procedures, payroll procedures, and computerized accounting.